Linkta-org/core/.github/docs/API_DESIGN_DOCUMENTATION_V1.md

             "id": "unique edge identifier",
             "source": "source node identifier",
             "target": "target node identifier"
-        },
+        }
         // More edges...
         ]
     }
     }
     ```
+    - `400 Bad Request` : `{ "message": "Invalid request parameters." }`
     - `401 Unauthorized` : `{ "message": "You need to log in to access this resource.
-Please ensure you are logged in and try again." } `
+Please ensure you are logged in and try again." }`
+    - `403 Forbidden` : `{ "message": "You don't have permission to access this LinktaFlow." }`
     - `404 Not Found` : `{ "message": "The requested Linkta Flow could not be found.
-It may have been deleted or the ID might be incorrect." } `
+It may have been deleted or the ID might be incorrect." }`
     - `500 Internal Server Error` : `{ "message": "A problem occurred on our server while processing your request.
 Our team has been notified, and we are working on a solution.
+Please try again later." }`
-Please try again later." } `
+    - `503 Service Unavailable` : `{ "message": "The service is temporarily unavailable.
+Please try again later." }`

 #### Update LinktaFlow
 - **Endpoint:** `PUT /v1/flows/:linktaFlowId`